jhpyle/docassemble/_docs/config.md

 See also the [`DAWEBSERVER`] environment variable.

+## <a name="use nginx to serve files"></a>Using NGINX to serve files

+The `X-Accel-Redirect` feature of [NGINX] allows Python, running inside of `uwsgi`, to serve a file in response to an HTTP request by returning an empty response instead of a response with the content of the file in the body.
+Python tells [NGINX] the file to be served by setting the `X-Accel-Redirect` header of the empty response to the file system path.
+[NGINX] intercepts the response and serves the file to the user.
+This increases efficiency because Python code does not have to process the contents of the file.

+The value of `use nginx to serve files` is `False` unless set to `True` in the Configuration.

+{% highlight yaml %}
+use nginx to serve files: True
+{% endhighlight %}

+If you use [NGINX], the value of this should be `True` unless the `X-Accel-Redirect` feature causes problems for some reason.
+The default value is `False` only for backwards compatibility with system versions prior to 1.7.8; a change to the NGINX configuration is required to enable this feature to work.
+In the default Configuration for new systems, `use nginx to serve files` is `True`.

+See also the [`USENGINXTOSERVEFILES`] environment variable.

 ## <a name="use minio"></a>Use of MinIO

 If you are using [MinIO] in combination with an [S3](#s3)